couchbase/docker/generate/resources/couchbase-edge-server/README.md

 $ docker run -d --name edge-server -p 59840:59840 couchbase/edge-server
 ```

-At this point you should be able to send a HTTP request to the Edge Server on port `59840` using curl:
+At this point you should be able to send an HTTP request to the Edge Server on port 59840 using curl:

 ```
 $ curl http://localhost:59840